-In recent years we have assisted the staff of the PBS science series Nova with their documentary Forgotten Genius, about the life of Dr. Percy Julian; author Nancy Horan with her bestselling novel, Loving Frank; WTTW Public Television with Chicago’s Western Suburbs: From Prairie Soil to Prairie Style,with Geoffrey Baer; and Ken Burns production company, Florentine Films, with their documentary Frank Lloyd Wright.
+In recent years we have assisted the staff of the PBS science series Nova with their documentary Forgotten Genius, about the life of Dr. Percy Julian; author Nancy Horan with her bestselling novel, Loving Frank; WTTW Public Television with Chicago’s Western Suburbs: From Prairie Soil to Prairie Style,with Geoffrey Baer; and Ken Burns production company, Florentine Films, with their documentaries Frank Lloyd Wright and Hemingway.
 We have also assisted the authors and supplied photographs for virtually every Oak Park and River Forest history written in the last 20 years.

 In Memoriam: Jeanette S. and Ellis K. Fields